cscsCSCScscs/pyodbc/Objects.md

 [Cursor documentation](Cursor)

 Cursor objects are used to execute SQL statements.
 ODBC and pyodbc allow multiple cursors per connection, but not all databases support this.
-You can use SQLGetInfo to determine how many concurrent cursors can be supported: `cnxn.getInfo(pyodbc.SQL_MAX_CONCURRENT_ACTIVITIES)`
+You can use SQLGetInfo to determine how many concurrent cursors can be supported: `cnxn.getinfo(pyodbc.SQL_MAX_CONCURRENT_ACTIVITIES)`

 The most important features of cursors are: